Lettuce nutritional value includes a rich source of flavonoids and folate.

 Vitamins A and K are found in large amounts in lettuce.

-The vitamin A contains the well known carotenoids that are have anti-oxidant properties; and thus help in the prevention of malignant tumours.
+The vitamin A comes from the well known carotenoids that have anti-oxidant properties; and thus help in the prevention of malignant tumours.

 Vitamin K is important in the clotting mechanism of the blood and the absorption of calcium from our food.